manolaz/tangram-medical-data-protocol-phd-proposal/README.md

 ### 5.3 Phase 3: Prototype Implementation and Empirical Testing

 - **Research Design:** A proof-of-concept prototype will be developed to demonstrate the core functionalities of the Tangram Protocol.
 The implementation will focus on the ZKP-based access control and private query execution.
-- **Data Collection:** We will generate realistic, large-scale synthetic patient data using the **Synthea™** tool, ensuring compliance with HL7/FHIR standards.
+- **Data Collection:** We will generate realistic, large-scale synthetic patient data using the **Synthea™** tool.
+The data will be structured as **FHIR resources** (e.g., Patient, Observation, Condition) to ensure the prototype is tested against industry-standard data models.
 Performance metrics—including transaction latency, proof generation time, verification overhead, and end-to-end query response time—will be systematically collected.
 - **Analytical Technique:** Quantitative analysis will be performed on the collected performance data.
 The prototype's performance will be benchmarked against established systems like **MedRec** and **FHIRChain** under identical load conditions to provide a comparative assessment of efficiency and scalability.
 - **Tools/Software:** The prototype will be implemented using a modern blockchain platform (e.g., Ethereum, Hyperledger Fabric) and a decentralized storage solution (e.g., IPFS).
 ZKP libraries like ZoKrates or Circom will be used to develop the circuits.
 - **Validation:** The prototype will be validated through a series of functional and performance tests.
 The results will be used to refine the protocol design and identify optimization opportunities.